RandyKdev/itech_reactJS/README.md

  ## About exercise
   Build a webpage that has all content centered both vertically and horizontally, and contains the following:

-   A text that says `Welome {user}`
+   * A text that says *Welome {user}*, if not username is provided shows *Guest*

-   An input
+   * An input

-   A text that displays whatever the user inputs in the input tag simultaenously
+   * A text that displays whatever the user enters in the input tag simultaenously

 # Getting a functioning copy of this repo